Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 **[Global Coverage]** <br />
 The greenspace_access function provide the ability to determine the nearest greenspaces to given address locations and assess their accessibility within a specified buffer distance.
 By default, the functions utilize a euclidean buffer around the address locations and calculate the shortest distance to the centroid of the greenspaces.
 This is achieved using the K-nearest neighbors (KNN) algorithm with the [FNN](https://rdrr.io/cran/FNN/man/knn.html) package, to calculate the euclidean distance between the address location and the greenspaces.

-Furthermore, the functions allow for the option to utilize a network buffer instead of the euclidean buffer.
+Furthermore, the functions allow for the option to utilize a network distance instead of the euclidean distance.
 In this case, the distance calculation is performed using the [sfnetworks](https://cran.r-project.org/web/packages/sfnetworks/index.html) package, which leverages road networks to calculate distances between points.
+It should be noted that, network distance calculation is very time consuming for large number of address locations.

 Additionally, pseudo entry points can be employed to calculate the distance to the greenspaces.
 These pseudo entrances are created by generating a 10-meter buffer around the greenspace polygons and intersecting them with the network nodes obtained from the intersection of the network points with the greenspaces.